-This course explores the concepts of finance and the financial management of an organisation.
+This course explores the financial management of an organization.
 The course covers financial statements and cash flow analysis, financial impacts of decision-making, capital budgeting, strategic and operational planning.
-On the other hand, it explores the theoretical and practical issues of capital structure design, considers firm financing alternatives, including equity, long-term debt, hybrid securities, leasing, securitization, project finance, and examines the process through which securities are issued.
+On the other hand, it explores the theoretical and practical issues of capital structure design, considers firm financing alternatives, including equity, long-term debt, leasing and examines the process through which securities are issued.
+The course also explores how small and medium enterprises can leverage funds in the UAE.